jgrizzled/bipbf/README.md

 make build
 ```

+The executable will be in the `bin` directory.

 ## Configuration

 You can configure bipbf using environment variables, a .env file, or command line flags.
 Configuration options in order of precedence: